 Opt for a smaller HQ (or HQs) that all employees have access to

-This option is ideal for companies looking to decrease their office footprint, but still want a physical HQ of some sort.
-It’s a pretty popular hybrid solution, as you can retain an office presence but for much better value for money — and all employees can access the workspace when they need to.
+This is ideal for companies looking to decrease their office footprint, but still want a physical workplace of some sort.
+It’s a popular hybrid solution, as you can retain an office presence but for much better value for money — and all employees can access the workspace when they need to.

 Repurpose your existing office

 Hybrid working companies can also adapt or diversify their existing offices to serve new purposes and boost employee engagement.
 While it can be a hefty task, it’s an ideal solution for businesses who have chosen to stay in their office or are locked into a lease for the foreseeable.